Abused women -- United States

 Dates of Materials: 1978-2006

 Overview Author; Editor.
-Papers include diaries (closed); correspondence to Nussbaum from others re: Steinberg case; legal files re: case Hedda Nussbaum v.
+Papers include diaries; correspondence to Nussbaum from others re: Steinberg case; legal files re: case Hedda Nussbaum v.
 Joel Steinberg; writings and talks by Nussbaum; Nussbaum's published books; videos, including interviews and TV broadcasts featuring Nussbaum, and documentaries about domestic violence; photographs of Nussbaum and family; artwork; and memorabilia.
 [NOTE: The contents list for this collection is not online.
-Contact the Sophia Smith Collection if you...
+Contact the Sophia Smith Collection if you would like...